-If you’re not meeting your academic progression requirements, your faculty will email you a notification to let you know that you’ve been placed on the academic progression register and why.
+If you’re not meeting your academic progression requirements, your faculty will email you a notification that you’ve been placed on the academic progression register and why.

 This notification will recommend that you: